- Get link

 Why This Matters

-Children follow what they see.
-If we expect them to respect limits, manage screen time, and avoid harmful content, we must do it ourselves.
+If we expect them to respect limits, manage screen time wisely, and avoid harmful content, we must model those same boundaries ourselves.

-Applying the same multi-layered protections on your own devices:
+Applying layered protections to your own devices:

 -